Support Time.now: Join our Premium Plan for an ad-free experience! Support Us: Go Premium Ad-Free!

 US EPA Index

-The current Air Quality Index (AQI) in Mékhé is recorded at 138 as of 1 o'clock in the early morning hours local time this Saturday, May 30, 2026.
+The current Air Quality Index (AQI) in Mékhé is recorded at 105 as of 9 o'clock in the morning local time this Monday, July 13, 2026.
 This real-time AQI score is based on the highest-risk pollutant measured by local monitoring stations.
 According to the US EPA health standard, air quality in Mékhé currently falls into the Unhealthy (Sensitive) category.
-The atmosphere shows an elevated PM2.5 concentration of 50.3 µg/m³.
+The atmosphere shows an elevated PM2.5 concentration of 37.1 µg/m³.
 At this Air Quality Index range, members of sensitive groups may experience health effects.
+Track the local weather and limit time outdoors until levels improve.
 For the AQI across entire Senegal, you can also view the Air Quality Index for Senegal covering other major urban centers and local monitoring stations.

 Health Recommendations for Mékhé Residents